Certify Your GI Bill Eligibility

 A few years after graduating, I decided to enroll in a post-grad marketing certification program at my local college.
 My plan was to use the remaining 8 months of my GI Bill benefit to pay for it.

-Like the time before, I submitted the GI Bill Certification request as I enrolled, inevitably the same delay came, but this time in the form of an erroneous denial of benefits letter.
-Apparently, the claims processor had denied my claim because he or she was not aware of a special rule giving an extra 12 months of benefits to those who were eligible for both Montgomery GI Bill and Post 9/11 GI Bill benefits.
+As before, I submitted the GI Bill Certification request upon enrollment; however, the same delay occurred, this time in the form of an erroneous denial of benefits letter.
+Apparently, the claims processor had denied my claim because he or she was not aware of a special rule that provides an extra 12 months of benefits to those who are eligible for both the Montgomery GI Bill and the Post-9/11 GI Bill benefits.

-Unfortunately, I had to drop my classes until this was settled; mainly because I didn’t want to pay anything out-of-pocket.
+Unfortunately, I had to drop my classes until this was settled, mainly because I didn’t want to incur any additional costs.

 The Good News

-The good news is eventually the VA figured out the error and paid the school.
+The good news is that eventually the VA figured out the error and paid the school.

 The Bad News

-By the time I had it all sorted out, I had only 6 months left until my GI Bill benefits were set to expire.
-So I was not able to take the post-grad program.
+By the time I had everything sorted out, I had only six months left until my GI Bill benefits were set to expire.
+I was unable to take the post-grad program.
 In reality, I cannot complain, I had used the GI Bill to cover the cost of both my BS in Communications and my MBA, so I came out way ahead.

 NOTE: Thankfully, most of you reading this are now eligible for the “Forever GI Bill,” which will never expire.